Just the Facts Ma’am

-David LaMonté Gray was born and raised in Warren, Ohio, graduated from Warren G. Harding High School in 1991, earned his Bachelor of Science Degree in Business Administration with a focus in Accounting and Management from Central State University (Wilberforce, Ohio) in 1997, and studied for a Master of Arts in Management at McGregor Antioch University (Yellow Springs, Ohio).
-Today he is pursuing a Master of Arts in Theology and Christian Ministry from Franciscan University of Steubenville (Ohio) while he continues to discern a call to point people Jesus Christ.
+I was born David LaMonté Gray in 1972 and raised in Warren, Ohio where graduated from Warren G. Harding High School in 1991.
+I went on to earn my Bachelor of Science Degree in Business Administration with a focus in Accounting and Management from Central State University (Wilberforce, Ohio) in 1997, and studied for a Master of Arts in Management at McGregor Antioch University (Yellow Springs, Ohio).
+Today I am pursuing a Master of Arts in Theology from Ohio Dominican University while I continue to discern my call to point people to Jesus Christ.

 - Dead On Arrival: the seven fatal errors of sola scriptura (2010)

 - Cooperating with God: The Bridegroom’s Prayer (2011)